Bowling (1979 video game)

-Bowling is a sports video game published in 1979 by Atari, Inc. for the Atari VCS (later renamed the Atari 2600).
-It was programmed by Larry Kaplan who left Atari to co-found Activision the same year.
-The game is an interpretation of the sport bowling, playable by one or two players.
+Bowling is a 1979 bowling video game developed and published by Atari, Inc. for the Atari 2600.
+It was programmed by Larry Kaplan, who left Atari to co-found Activision the same year.
+The game is an interpretation of bowling, playable by one or two players.

 Gameplay

 In all six variations, games last for 10 frames, or turns.
 At the start of each frame, the current player is given two chances to roll a bowling ball down an alley in an attempt to knock down as many of the ten bowling pins as possible.
 The bowler (on the left side of the screen) may move up and down his end of the alley to aim before releasing the ball.
 In four of the game's six variations, the ball can be steered before it hits the pins.
 Knocking down every pin on the first shot is a strike, while knocking every pin down in both shots is a spare.
 The player's score is determined by the number of pins knocked down in all 10 frames, as well as the number of strikes and spares acquired.